-Early Decision Plan.
-Application deadline is December 1.
+Early Decision.
+Application deadline is December 1 with notification concerning admission by January 1.
 This plan is intended for students who have selected Gordon as their first choice for fall semester matriculation and who wish to save the time and expense of applying to back-up colleges.
-Upon notification of acceptance and receipt of financial aid offer, early decision applicants agree to withdraw any applications to other colleges.
+Upon notification of acceptance, early decision applicants agree to withdraw any applications to other colleges.
 They are asked to submit a nonrefundable deposit of \$250, which is credited to the first-semester bill.